How to Write Essays Faster in Exams

 📌 For tips on citing sources, check out this helpful guide on referencing.

-Writing faster (and better) in exams doesn’t mean writing poorly.
+Writing faster in exams doesn’t mean writing poorly.
 By following these strategies, you can write well-structured, focused essays—without the stress.
 Practice these tips, and you’ll be more confident to tackle timed exams.

-Good luck with your exams! 🍀 For more helpful writing strategies and exam tips, check out my other how-to guides.
+Good luck with your exams!
+For more helpful writing strategies and revision tips, check out my other how-to guides.

-Did you find these tips helpful?
-Then, share with classmates who might also need a boost! 📤
+Did you find this guide helpful?
+Then, share with classmates who might also need a boost!

 Leave a Reply